stackxyz/stackeye/README.md

 ### Settings Control

 You control the settings.
 All the data readily available.
 Easily export and import data in case you need to switch computer.

+Note that user data does not sync using Chrome Profile; see [#33](https://github.com/stackxyz/stackeye/issues/33), [#41](https://github.com/stackxyz/stackeye/issues/41)), and the import function does not merge settings.

+To open settings:

+- click the extension icon
+- click "View All"
+- click the "System" tab

 ![settings](https://stackxyz.com/static/settings-bbe529ab238dba53cafb9e9809472bb8.png)